rydmike/flex_color_scheme/README.md

 ### Example 5 - Passing All the Values Back and Forth to the HomePage

-The rest of the additions in the stateful MaterialApp are just passing in current values and getting a new value for it via callbacks for all our settings and their current values.
+The rest of the additions in the stateful MaterialApp are only passing in current values and getting a new value for it via callbacks for all our settings and their current values.

 It is certainly getting tedious to do it this way by now.
 Since it was stated that we would not add any